i-lateral/scripts/README.md

 * Removes all files in the "backup" folder after 7 days.
 * Generates a new backup file (SSPAK) with today's datestamp as a name.

+### deployment.sh

+Simple script that can be called after SS automated deployment, this script:

+* Runs composer install (no dev dependencies)
+* Runs a dev/build
+* Runs a call the the root URL of the site and clears cache

 ## Cron Usage

-Some scripts are intended to be run via cron.
-You can add these entries to your crontab (preferably as root), EG:
+Some scripts are intended to be run via cron (identified above as cron scripts).
+You can add these entries to your crontab, EG:

 01 03 * * * /opt/backup-scripts/db-backup.sh